rodolfomiranda/aries-cloudagent-python/README.md

   * Update did:ada documment
   * Rotate keys
   *  Note 1: DID document is stored as did metadata
-  *  Note 2: since recovery is not supported in Aries, sidetrees' update and recovery keys are merged into one
+  *  Note 2: since recovery is not supported in Aries, _sidetree_ update and recovery keys are merged into one

-A DEMO is included to produce the following actions:
+**A DEMO is included to produce the following actions:**
 * Create did:ada and store in ledger and wallet
 * Ceate an out of band invitation to other agent
 * Establish connection between two agents